brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## Sept 3, 2015 (MIKE)
+- Added a GameError class to the project.
+This is a new error-type is intended to be used for violations of game rules instead of programming errors.
+Documentation provided in GameError.js.

 ## Sept 2, 2015 (meeting)
 - Major code overhaul and re-structuring.
 Today's commit provides a BLANK scaffolding for future work (some of which will simply be ported over to the new structure, and